 In today's interconnected world, automated scanning systems on the internet are relentlessly probing for vulnerabilities to exploit, aiming to inject malware into the system.

 The invaluable data I gather from my network of honeypots, strategically placed in various locations around the globe, aids in this relentless pursuit of cyber threat detection and prevention.

 Those helpful data form my honeypots operated throughout different places all over the world.

-create fake "decoy accounts" and track any activity on them.
-Configure them to be vulnerable to password guessing or kerberoast attack - remember to change their primary group membership (create an empty AD group, group with no access to anything it needs to look like one of your many AD groups.
-Why ? because by default primary group is Domain Users AD group, and wherever Domain User or Everyone exists on ACL, a fake account will also have access)
+Create fake "decoy accounts" and closely monitor any activity: Configure these accounts to appear vulnerable to password guessing or Kerberoasting attacks.
+Do remember to change their primary group membership.
+Create an empty Active Directory (AD) group, one with no access to anything.
+It should blend in with your other AD groups.
+This step is crucial because, by default, the primary group is the Domain Users AD group, and wherever Domain User or Everyone is present on the Access Control List (ACL), the fake account will also appear to have access.

 Usernames might be as secret as a highway billboard, but applying the above steps can turn an attacker's mission into a high-stakes cyber scavenger hunt.
 The resultant noise should set off alarms in any decent SIEM solution.
 Yes, it may frazzle your IT department a bit, but remember, cybersecurity isn't a popularity contest—it's the guardian against a downpour of digital threats.